-If you’re travelling to London via Heathrow Airport and are looking for somewhere to store your luggage cheaply - then a storage locker at ABC Selfstore's Wandsworth store located on Garratt Lane in London SW18 could be the perfect solution.
+If you are arriving in London at Heathrow Airport and need a cheap storage for your luggage while you are here - then an ABC Selfstore storage locker at our Wandsworth store located on Garratt Lane in London SW18 could be just the answer.

 Store details : ABC Selfstore Wandsworth

 Whatever your reason for visiting; studies, backpacking, business, holiday or vacation a self storage locker at ABC Selfstore can be a much cheaper alternative to Heathrow Airport left-luggage services.

 You can use one of our storage lockers as a place to keep baggage, luggage, belongings and business equipment.
 Lockers are available in a range of sizes and situated in our building full of secure storage units.
 Above all an ABC Selfstore left-luggage locker is a secure, safe and self contained place to store your bags during your London visit.